genggengcss/OntoZSL/README.md

 # OntoZSL

-Code and Data for the paper: "[OntoZSL: Ontology-enhanced Zero-shot Learning](https://arxiv.org/abs/2102.07339)".
+Code and Data for the paper: "[**OntoZSL: Ontology-enhanced Zero-shot Learning**](https://dl.acm.org/doi/10.1145/3442381.3450042)".
+Yuxia Geng, Jiaoyan Chen, Zhuo Chen, Jeff Z. Pan, Zhiquan Ye, and Huajun Chen.
+This paper has been accepted by WWW 2021 main conference.
-In this work, we propose to utilize ontology and generative adversarial network to deal with the zero-shot learning problems in image classification and KG completion.
+> In this work, we propose to utilize ontology and generative adversarial network to deal with the zero-shot learning problems in image classification and KG completion.

 ### Dataset Description